Elementary NEW DRAFT

 Grades K-12

-This six-week summer program provides continuity for students who require 12-month programming to prevent significant regression and maintain developmental levels.
+Overview: Extended School Year is a six-week summer program that provides continuity for students who require 12-month programming to prevent significant regression and maintain developmental levels.
 Classroom programming and related services are consistent with the 10-month school year program.

 Related Services